rafaeleyng/weborm/docs/get-started.md

 You can, optionally, pass a configuration object.
 Currently, there are only one possible configuration:

-* `pluralization`: ModelJS pluralizes entity names by just adding an 's' at the end of the word.
+* `pluralization`: WebORM pluralizes entity names by just adding an 's' at the end of the word.
 If you want to have a correct pluralization for your entity names, you should pass everything that doesn't follow this pattern.

 ```
 var config = {